LLM as an Algorithmist: Enhancing Anomaly Detectors via Programmatic Synthesis: Introduction

 \section{Introduction}

 Anomaly detection (AD) is a fundamental machine learning task that identifies instances significantly deviating from normal data.
 Tabular data, typically represented as heterogeneous feature vectors (e.g. numerical and categorical features)~\citep{gorishniy2021revisiting, borisov2022deep, ye2024ptarl}, is a crucial modality for AD~\citep{han2022adbench, yin2024mcm}, with applications spanning cyber-security~\citep{ahmad2021network}, rare disease diagnosis~\citep{fernando2021deep, ye2023web}, and financial fraud detection~\citep{al2021financial}.
 However, labeled anomalies are scarce due to the costly and time-consuming annotation by domain experts~\citep{chandola2009anomaly, ye2023uadb,10179265}.
-This leads to tabular anomaly detection (TAD) usually being studied under a one-class classification paradigm, where the detector is trained solely on normal samples to distinguish anomalies at test time~\citep{scholkopf1999support, sohn2021learning, yin2024mcm, ye2025drl}.
+In tabular anomaly detection, many recent works adopt a one-class classification paradigm, where only normal samples are available for training~\citep{scholkopf1999support, sohn2021learning, yin2024mcm, ye2025drl}.
 These TAD methods usually model how anomalies differ from normal data~\citep{ahmed2016survey} by making specific assumptions, e.g., reconstruction-based approaches like Principal Component Analysis (PCA)~\citep{shyu2003novel} assume anomalies are harder to reconstruct.
 Despite the success of these methods, it has been shown that assumptions made by a method may not hold when facing to heterogeneous tabular data in real-world scenarios~\citep{wolpert1997no, han2022adbench}.

 Rather than designing yet another detector with its own new set of fragile assumptions, we ask a more fundamental question: can we systematically enhance existing detectors to be more robust against the violation of their own core logic?
 Our core idea is to strengthen detectors by exposing them to their ``blind spots'' through synthesized ``hard'' anomalies.
 Here, ``hard'' anomalies are synthetic anomalous samples that the detector struggles to tell apart from normal data., i.e., cases where the detector is most likely to fail.
 As illustrated in Fig.~\ref{fig:introduction}, this targeted augmentation effectively transforms the learning problem from a limited one-class setting into a more powerful and discriminative two-class setting, allowing a model to learn a more nuanced and robust decision boundary.
 The pivotal challenge, however, lies in generating anomalies of sufficient quality to be truly ``hard''.
 This requires targeting the detector's core algorithmic logic, demanding a paradigm shift from data-level optimization to a logic-level strategic attack.
 This is a task for which the unique algorithmic reasoning capabilities of Large Language Models (LLMs) are exceptionally well-suited.
 With their remarkable capabilities in language understanding~\citep{brown2020language}, complex planning~\citep{qin2023toolllm}, and code generation~\citep{zheng2024opencodeinterpreter}, LLMs possess an unparalleled ability to reason about abstract algorithmic mechanisms.